How to Prevent & Treat Adult Diaper Rash

 Fungal or Bacterial Infections.

-Fungal infections, like yeast infections (Candida), and bacterial infections, like urinary tract infections (UTIs) can cause skin irritation because they typically occur when your incontinence product has been moist for an extended period of time.
+Fungal infections such as yeast infections (Candida), and bacterial infections like urinary tract infections (UTIs), can cause skin irritation because they typically occur when your incontinence product has been moist for an extended period of time.

 Allergic Reactions.